Yashsharma1911/Golang-tutorial/Goroutines/README.md

 ## Concurrency vs Parallelism?
 - Concurrency :-
     - Basically concurrency means that you suppose to perform multiple tasks but actually your performing a single task at a time.
-    - For, Example Let assume that your are eating some food in front of your TV.
+    - For, Example Let's assume that you are eating some food in front of your TV.
 Suddenly you started feeling hot so you have to start AC.
-Now in this scenario If you want to start the AC than you have to stop eating in order to turn on the AC.
-Similarly if you want to change you TV channel than you have to stop eating.
+Now in this scenario, If you want to start the AC then you have to stop eating in order to turn on the AC.
+Similarly, if you want to change your TV channel then you have to stop eating.
     - Basically from our story we can say that you are suppose to perform multiple tasks but at a particular moment you can perform only task.This is known as Concurrency.

 - Parallelism :-